isaacovercast/QuoteWall/UMaine/README.md

 # 2022
 * "The magic is where the bugs happen." - AJR & IO 5/5/22
+* "I don't make a habit of pranking myself." - IO 10/21/22

 ## October 2022 - RoLE Annual Meeting
 * "My knowledge is 99% spiders." - RG